syncfusion-content/fileformat-docs/File-Formats/DocIO/Accepting-or-Rejecting-Track-Changes.md

 //Turns on the track changes option document.TrackChanges = true;
 MemoryStream stream = new MemoryStream();
 //Saves the Word document to MemoryStream document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
 //Save the stream as a file in the device and invoke it for viewing Xamarin.Forms.DependencyService.Get<ISave>().SaveAndView("Sample.docx", "application/msword", stream);
 //Please download the helper files from the below link to save the stream as file and open the file for viewing in Xamarin platform